Alterdesk/hubot-questionnaire-framework/README.md

 mention["company_name"] = "Company";
 var mentions = [];
 mentions.push(mention);
-flow.mention("tagged", "Which users do you want to include?
+flow.mention("taggedIncluded", "Which users do you want to include?
 (Use '@' to mention users)", "Invalid mention.")
 .includeMentions(mentions);
 ```